kwabenasapong/openpldoc/manual/source/glossary.rst

 Slide Controller
 ----------------

-The Slide Controller controls which slide from a **Service Item** is currently being displayed, and moving between the various slides.
+The Slide Controller controls which slide from a :ref:`g-service-item` is currently being displayed, and moving between the various slides.

 .. image:: pics/slidecontroller.png